equinor/ert/docs/getting_started/configuration/poly_new/guide.rst

         "c": 0.114524
     }

-2. **Inspecting the Results**: Moving to the results, each simulation has generated a unique file named ``poly_0.out`` reflecting the varying outcomes.
+2. **Inspecting the Results**: Moving to the results, each simulation has generated a unique file named ``poly.out`` reflecting the varying outcomes.
    A typical output from a realization might look like:

 .. code-block:: shell

-    cat poly_out/realization-0/iter-0/poly_0.out
+    cat poly_out/realization-0/iter-0/poly.out

 .. code-block:: none